-NOTE: If you are new to working with slip-over-the-edge binding and/or stitching with thick layers, you may want to use a Walking foot to keep all the layers feeding smoothly and evenly.
+NOTE: If you are new to working with slip-over-the-edge binding and/or stitching with thick layers, you may want to use a Walking foot or engage your machine’s built-in fabric feeding system in order to keep all the layers feeding smoothly and evenly.

 - Topstitch all the way around, running the seam close to the inner fold while still making sure you are catching both the front and back of the binding with this one seam.
 Stop approximately 3″ from your starting point.